suraj-996/suraj-996/README.md

 He/Him

 ### 🌱 I’m currently learning ...
-- Mern Stack, Aspiring Full Stack Developer
+- Java, Aspiring Java Developer

 ### 🌱 What do I do?
 - ✔️ Though I have completed my 12th, I aspire to work as a programmer.